delphine-boke/setting-up-mac/creating-project.md

 ``git init . ``

-ii. then add contents of your folder
+ii. then add the contents of your folder

 ``git add . ``